kmushi-coin/KTV-BlockExplorer/docs/build.md

 ### Extra variables

-There are few variables that can be passed to make in order to modify build process.
+There are few variables that can be passed to `make` in order to modify build process.

-In general, build of Blockbook binary require some dependencies.
-They are downloaded automatically during build process but if you need to build binary repeatedly it consumes a lot of time.
-Here comes variable *UPDATE_VENDOR* that if is unset says that build process uses *vendor* (i.e. dependencies) from your local repository.
-For example:
-`make deb-bitcoin UPDATE_VENDOR=0`.
-But before the command is executed there must be *vendor* directory populated, you can do it by calling `dep ensure --vendor-only`.
-See [Manual build](#manual-build) instructions below.

-All build targets allow pass additional parameters to underlying command inside container.
-It is possible via ARGS variable.
-For example if you want run only subset of unit-tests, you will perform it by calling:
-`make test ARGS='-run TestBitcoinRPC' UPDATE_VENDOR=0`
+`BASE_IMAGE`: Specifies the base image of the Docker build image.
+By default, it chooses the same Linux distro as the host machine but you can override it this way `make BASE_IMAGE=debian:10 all-bitcoin` to make a build for Debian 10.

-Common behaviour of Docker image build is that build steps are cached and next time they are executed much faster.
+`NO_CACHE`: Common behaviour of Docker image build is that build steps are cached and next time they are executed much faster.
 Although this is a good idea, when something went wrong you will need to override this behaviour somehow.
 Execute this
-command: `make build-images NO_CACHE=true`.
+command: `make NO_CACHE=true all-bitcoin`.

+`PORTABLE`: By default, the RocksDB binaries shipped with Blockbook are optimized for the platform you're compiling on (-march=native or the equivalent).
+If you want to build a portable binary, use `make PORTABLE=1 all-bitcoin`.

-### On naming conventions and versioning
+### Naming conventions and versioning

 All configuration keys described below are in coin definition file in *configs/coins*.